This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \theta\frac{\partial\rho}{\partial t} + \theta\mathbf{v}\cdot\nabla\rho + \theta\rho\nabla\cdot\mathbf{v} = \theta q_\rho^{(V)} = \frac{\theta}{Tc^{(p)}}Tc^{(p)}q_\rho^{(V)} \end{align} \]

-added, follows
+it follows

 In an isentropic atmosphere (atmosphere of homogeneous specific entropy), according to Eq.
 (9.30) the potential temperature is also homogeneous.
 This leads to a different dependence of pressure on altitude than in the case of the isothermal atmosphere.
 If $\Gamma_d > 0$ is the dry adiabatic temperature gradient, the temperature is $T(z) = T_0 - \Gamma_d z$ with $T_0 \coloneqq T(z = 0)$.
-This follows
+It thus follows

 \[ \begin{align} \frac{\partial p}{\partial z} = -g\rho = -g\frac{p}{R_dT} = -\frac{g}{R_d}\frac{p}{T_0 - \Gamma_d z} = \frac{gp}{R_d(\Gamma_d z - T_0)} \end{align} \]